Commitments and Contingencies

 Contingent Royalty Obligation

-The Company has a severance contingency for severance payments to its CEO, COO, and CFO in the aggregate of $1,319, in the event that they are terminated without cause or leave due to good reason, as outlined in their employee agreements.
-Management estimates that the likelihood of payment is remote; therefore, no liability was reflected in these condensed consolidated financial statements.
+The Company has a severance liability to its CEO and CFO of approximately $600 in the event that they are terminated or leave due to good cause, as outlined in their employee agreements.
+Management estimates that the likelihood of payment is remote; therefore, no liability was reflected in these consolidated financial statements.

 The entire disclosure for commitments and contingencies.